thom-d/dt_portfolio2016/README.txt

-This is the personal portfolio site for Dana Thomas, built with simple html/css/jQuery.
+Hi, I'm Dana Thomas and this is my personal portfolio site.
+It's built with html, css, jQuery and made responsive with a little help from the Bootstrap CDN.